Homemade Apple & Pumpkin Baby Food

 We try to eat seasonally as much as possible around here!
 We rely on farmer’s markets, produce stands, and our own garden for fresh, locally-grown produce.

-Since seasonal eating is important to me when it comes to feeding my older kids, I adopt the same principles when feeding my babies.
-This Homemade Apple & Pumpkin Baby Food Puree takes the best of fall produce and combines it into a delicious puree that your baby will love to eat!
+This homemade apple & pumpkin baby food puree takes the best fall produce and combines it into a delicious puree that your baby will love to eat.

-I’ve been babies homemade purees for over 10 years now (see how I introduce solid foods to babies).
+I spent 13 years making homemade baby food purees (see how I introduce solid foods to babies).
 I have made just about every baby food combination under the sun, and this is one of babies’ favorites.

 I don’t know what it is about the orange veggies, but all of my kids have loved them.
 First I introduce sweet potatoes, then move on to carrots and pumpkin.
 The problem with pumpkin is that most of my kids haven’t loved it on its own.

-That’s understandable right?!
+That’s understandable right?
 Have you ever cracked open a can of pumpkin puree and dug right in?
 (Me neither).
-That’s why I love adding apples to bring a little sweetness to the pumpkin in this Homemade Apple & Pumpkin Baby Food Puree!
+That’s why I love adding apples to bring a little sweetness to the pumpkin in this apple & pumpkin baby food.

 Apple & Pumpkin Baby Food: Substitutions

-There are only two ingredients in this recipe, {well 3 including water} but here are a few notes about each!
+There are only two ingredients in this recipe, (technically 3 including water), but here are a few notes about each.

 • Apples.
-I recommend a sweet, flavorful apple variety like Galas, Honeycrisps or Pink Ladies.
+I recommend a sweet, flavorful apple variety like Galas, Honeycrisp or Pink Ladies.
 But any variety will do.
-If you already have homemade, unsweetened applesauce on hand feel free to use 1 1/2 cups of applesauce instead of the 3 cups of cooked apples.
+If you already have homemade applesauce, you can use 1 ½ cups of applesauce instead of the 3 cups of cooked apples.
 Use organic apples and make sure to wash them thoroughly.

 • Pumpkin.
 I have included instructions to use freshly roasted pumpkin.
-But you can also use canned, organic pumpkin.
+But you can also use canned, organic pumpkin (my preference)

 This recipe is simple, cook the apple and pumpkin, add water and blend.
 Here are a few tips.